 This course will analyze the impact of leadership on organizational effectiveness.
 It will attempt to differentiate between a leader and a manager, and how each can be vital to an organization's success.
 Students will also learn new attributes of successful leaders, including interpersonal skills, attitudes, and behaviors, which can facilitate effective leadership within different types of organizations.
-Prerequisite: None
+Prerequisite: BU 502

-BU-524 Strategic Management 4.0
+BU-524 Strategic Management 40 DU-J24 Strategic Management 4.0

 In this course, students will develop the ability to identify and frame complex strategic issues in operations, design operating strategies that address those issues, and take effective action to achieve the full potential of the decisions.
 This course will also explore the economic principles of business strategy, and develop an analytical framework for identifying and evaluating alternative strategies.
 It focuses on the major managerial issues associated with project management, and the tools and techniques that can be used to address them.
-Prerequisite: None
+Prerequisite: BU 510 and BU 521

-BU-530 Globalization of Business 4.0
+BU-530 Globalization of Business 4.0 DC 330 Giobalization of Dubliebb 1.0

 Students will identify and analyze various concepts and frameworks associated with the global business environment, including strategic analysis, growth and opportunity identification, and structure from both a cultural and an organizational perspective.
 Students will also explore international management practices and how they differ based upon the configuration of an organization.
-Prerequisite: None
+Prerequisite: BU 524